.st0{fill:#FFFFFF;}

 3. Marketing your business.

-Finally, Google Business Profile is a simple (and free!) tool for ongoing marketing and promotion of your business in local organic search.
-Adding content like photos and posts on a regular basis sends a signal to the local algorithm that your business is relevant and may deserve to rank higher.
+Google Business Profile is a simple (and free!) tool for ongoing marketing and promotion of your business in local organic search.

-In short, optimizing your Google Business Profile is one the most important parts of an effective local search strategy.
+Optimizing your Google Business Profile is central to an effective local search strategy.
 But how to do it?
-That’s what I’ll share with you next.

 Two Goals of Optimization: Rankings & Conversions